khan-22/3DPROG3_PROJECT/README.md

     * No real thorough tests here.
 Mostly just time the shutdown.

 **If you want to change N and M, to run a faster or more inclusive test, you can edit the macros BENCHMARK_N and BENCHMARK_M as well as BENCHMARK_OUTER_RUNS to something lower.
-Keep in mind that BENCHMARK_M must be lower than BENCHMARK_N for the program to compile!**.
+Keep in mind that BENCHMARK_M must be lower than BENCHMARK_N for the program to compile!
+These macros are found in `libtemplate/include/common.hpp`.**

 # Instructions